DirkKuhn/hydra_optuna_pruning_sweeper/README.md

 - This plugin is supposed to be used with the ``BasicLauncher``.
   Different launchers like the [Submitit Launcher plugin](https://hydra.cc/docs/plugins/submitit_launcher/) are not supported.
-- The deprecated parameter ``search_space`` from the original as been removed.
+- The deprecated parameter ``search_space`` from the original has been removed.
 - This plugin internally uses [hydra_zen](https://mit-ll-responsible-ai.github.io/hydra-zen/) for configuration.
   It requires importing ``optuna`` and ``dask.distributed``.
-  Both might be imported even if this plugin is not used and thus, once installed, can slow down starting hydra.
+  Both might be imported even if this plugin is not used and thus, once installed, it can slow down starting hydra.
 - This plugin does not seek to improve the architecture of hydra nor does it allow the usage of hyperparameter search libraries other than optuna.
 - Fewer people use this plugin.
 Therefore, it might not be as robust as the original.